adrian-wp/radialDFT/README.md

 Values from NIST[^5] were used for comparison.
 The VWN XC functional was chosen as it is also the one used by NIST.
 While the finite differences with second-order accuracy make it possible to use a very efficient eigenvalue routine from LAPACK for tridiagonal matrices, the accuracy is not on par with the other previously mentioned projects.
-This table shows the error of the energies in Hartree for the first ten elements of the periodic table.
+This table shows the error of the energies in hartree for the first ten elements of the periodic table.
 With increasing atomic number Z, the error also rises.
 To improve the accuracy, it might be necessary to use higher-order finite differences or switch to a shooting method like Numerov's method which was employed by the other projects.